 - Mouth ulcers

-- A microscopic examination of hairs plucked from the edge of the ring typically reveals the fungus imbedded in the shafts.
+- A microscopic examination of hairs plucked from the edge of the ring, which can reveal the fungus imbedded in the shafts.

 - A sample from one of the crusty lesions can be cultured to reveal fungal growth.